What are the correct tyre pressures for your motorcycle and do they vary for any reason? The answers are varied and complex.

 If you are an aggressive rider who corners hard, carries heavy loads or rides at sustained high speeds, you may consider slightly higher pressures than the motorcycle manufacturer recommends, but make sure they are no higher than indicated on the tyre sidewall.

 To measure tyre pressures, always check them cold prior to riding.
 Once the tyre heats up from use, the pressures will rise, so the reading will be inaccurate.
 Recommended pressures in your user manual are always presumed to be taken when the tyre is cold.

-Thankfully sports and touring tyres now overlap in their capabilities.
+Thankfully there are now many sports and touring tyres that overlap in their capabilities.
 For example, the Pirelli Angel GT is not only a very good touring tyre with long wear and high road grip, but is also very capable for track work.
 However, you still need to stick to the recommended pressures.

 Purpose-made race tyres have a completely different construction and are designed for maximum grip, rather than long wear and will have specific guidelines for pressures.
 It’s a black art that race engineers have studied for years.
 There is no simple rule.
 Go and experiment.

 As for off-road use, dropping tyre pressures is often recommended, but over-simplified.
 For example, a lower pressure on a gravel road might give you better grip, but it also exposes the sidewalls to sharp rocks which can damage and deflate the tyre.
 In this case, drop the pressures marginally and try to retain the integrity of the tyre wall shape.

 However, soft and slippery surfaces such as mud and sand, require much lower pressures.
 Sand requires the lowest pressures, sometimes down to about 12psi, however, be careful that non-tubed tyres don’t pop the bead or roll off the rim.